sureshd1/WebAPICore/README.md

-This Asp.net Core Web API application with EF core (Code First Approach) Once  you download zip file , extract it
+This Asp.net Core Web API application with EF core (Code First Approach) This application maps to LocalDB SqlServer instance Hence you need SqlServer in machine .
+Or you need to change the connections settings in appsetttings.json file

+Once  you download zip file , extract it
 Click on the Solution file